 Ghost Shrimp Turning White

-Most common reasons that Ghost Shrimp Turning White is
+The most common reason that Ghost Shrimp Turning White is

 - Ghost Shrimp is ready to molt